This post is also available in: Svenska

 Your baby also needs help with hygiene.
 The don’t start our cleaning themselves!
 Diapers and washcloths are a good start.
 Cheap paper washcloths you soak in lukewarm water and a little drop of baby oil works well and is gentle on the baby.
 You can buy a changing table, but a towel on the floor or bed works as well.
 A tube of Bepanthan baby ointment for red diaper rash and a small bath tub is great too.

 - Baby oil

 - A thermometer (the simplest variety works well)

 Sleep – Does the baby need a cot?

-Some babies sleep most of the night, others do not.
+Some babies sleep most of the night, but as some of you might discover, others do not.
 Some sleep in their own bed, others do not.
-It is important that newborns sleep on their backs, to reduce the risk of sudden infant death syndrome.
-The safest way is to sleep in your own bed, pram or cradle in your parents’ room, but many children refuse to sleep in bed.
+But most importantly, newborns must sleep on their backs to reduce the risk of sudden infant death syndrome (SIDS).
+The safest thing for a baby is to sleep in their own bed, pram or cradle in their parents’ room.
+But, of course, many children refuse to do so.

-You do not really need to buy anything for the baby’s sleep before the baby arrives.
-If you want, you can buy a cot or cradle.
+You don’t really need to buy anything for the baby’s sleep before the baby arrives but if you want, you can buy a cot or cradle.
 Some people use baby nests to screen off the baby’s sleeping area in the parent’s bed.

 - Possibly a cot

 - If you buy a cot, then also buy sheets, mattress and small pillow